Tories can ‘kiss goodbye’ to election if they fail to control inflation, says Sunak

 Tories can ‘kiss goodbye’ to next election if they fail to control inflation, says Sunak

-Former chancellor warns rival Liz Truss will fuel price raises by cutting tax too soon
+Former chancellor warns rival Liz Truss will fuel price rises by cutting tax too soon

 Conservatives can “kiss goodbye” to hopes of winning the next general election unless they get inflation under control, Rishi Sunak has warned.

-Mr Sunak was speaking at a Tory leadership contest hustings in Eastbourne a day after the Bank of England forecast inflation will peak at 13.3 per cent and the cost-of-living crisis will stretch in the expected election year of 2024.
+Mr Sunak was speaking at a Tory leadership contest hustings in Eastbourne a day after the Bank of England forecast inflation will peak at 13.3 per cent and the cost of living crisis will stretch into the expected election year of 2024.

 The former chancellor has repeatedly warned that his leadership rival Liz Truss’s plan for at least £30bn of immediate tax cuts will fuel inflation and risk extending the crisis.

-He told Conservative activists today that the most important thing was not to “put fuel on the fire and make the situation worse”.
+He told Conservative activists on Friday that the most important thing was not to “put fuel on the fire and make the situation worse”.

 “The first thing we need to do in order to make sure we can win that election is have got through this inflation problem by then,” said Mr Sunak.
 “And that’s why I’m particularly worried about policies that risk making it worse and last longer.

 “Because this is a problem that isn’t just for this winter.
 It’s a problem for next winter as well, and beyond, because as the Bank of England said they are worried about inflation becoming embedded.